 1 shot of espresso

-1 can chilled coconut milk (I used organic light which has 315 calories in a can, though you may use regular)
+1 can chilled coconut milk (make sure it’s been chilled for at least 3-4 hours, if not overnight; I used organic light which has 315 calories in a can, though you may use regular)

 1/2 tsp distilled white or apple cider vinegar